-In connection with this offering, the base salaries for each of Messrs.
-Murray, Hancock, Jergensen, Sanford and Apt will be \$, \$, \$ and \$, respectively, in each case, to be effective upon the closing of this offering.
+Upon the consummation of this offering, the base salaries for each of Messrs.
+Murray, Hancock, Jergensen, Sanford and Apt will be \$, \$, \$ and \$, respectively, in each case.

 2023 Bonuses

 In addition to base salaries, certain named executive officers are eligible to receive performance-based cash bonuses, which are designed to provide appropriate incentives to our executives to increase our operating subsidiaries' net income, and to reward our executives for achievements towards this goal.
 The performance-based bonus each named executive officer is eligible to receive is equal to a percentage of the monthly net income of our operating subsidiaries.